AI Augmented Edge and Fog Computing: Trends and Challenges: Introduction

 \subsection{Motivation of Research in AI-Based Augmentation}

-A typical Fog environment consists of two computational layers: broker and worker (see Figure~\ref{fig:intro}).
-The worker layer consists of generic compute nodes that execute incoming applications by processing incoming data from the users and return the results \textit{via} gateway devices~\cite{tuli2019fogbus}.
-The broker layer consists of compute nodes that monitor and manage the back-end infrastructure, including the worker nodes.
-This includes deciding where to deploy/place incoming applications as tasks or migrate running tasks to optimize system performance.
+\blue{A typical Fog environment consists of two computational layers: broker and worker (see Figure~\ref{fig:intro}).
+The worker layer consists of generic compute nodes that execute incoming applications by processing incoming data from the users and return the results \textit{via} gateway devices~\cite{tuli2019fogbus} (see nodes in the purple triangle in Figure~\ref{fig:intro}).
+The broker layer consists of compute nodes that monitor and manage the back-end infrastructure, including the worker nodes (see nodes in the inverted red triangle in Figure~\ref{fig:intro}).
+This includes deciding where to deploy/place incoming applications as tasks or migrate running tasks to optimize system performance.} This difference in broker and worker roles are tied closely with the classification of AI based approaches of AI \textit{on} and \textit{for} Fog that we describe later.
 Recent research in AI has shown some promise in the direction of improving QoS of Fog systems, thanks to their higher inference speeds and accuracy compared to classical techniques~\cite{liang2020ai}.
-AI research for Fog systems has spanned diverse categories including (1) classical AI that covers informed and uninformed search methods, (2) machine learning that encompasses unsupervised, supervised and semi-supervised methods, (3) reinforcement learning that includes tabular and deep reinforcement methods, and (4) deep learning that uses deep neural networks as function approximators to model complex relationships across data in Fog systems~\cite{aima,goodfellow2016deep}.
-A brief taxonomy from~\cite{aima} is presented in Figure~\ref{fig:taxonomy}.
+AI research for Fog systems has spanned diverse categories including (1) classical AI that covers informed and uninformed search methods, (2) machine learning that encompasses unsupervised, supervised and semi-supervised methods, (3) reinforcement learning that includes tabular and deep reinforcement methods, and (4) deep learning that uses deep neural networks as function approximators to model complex relationships across data in Fog systems~\cite{aima,goodfellow2016deep}. \blue{A brief taxonomy from~\cite{aima} is presented in Figure~\ref{fig:taxonomy}.
+We shall leverage this taxonomy in Section~\ref{sec:sota} to discuss and classify state-of-the-art AI research for Fog systems.}

 AI-based augmentation of Fog systems has traditionally been in two major directions.
 First, where AI models have replaced conventional applications, for instance Deep Neural Networks (DNNs) have replaced prior methods in domains such as traffic surveillance using computer vision, chat bots using natural language processing and smart homes using robotics~\cite{shi2020communication, lstm_vae, amini2020learning}, giving fast, scalable and accurate results.
 This entails augmenting the workloads that are run \textit{on} the Fog worker nodes, and hence we call this domain \textit{AI~on~Fog}.
 AI on Fog has been a key driving factor many AI based practical deployments, such as self-driving cars, smart-cities and automated surveillance systems~\cite{wang2020intelligent}.
 Second, where the AI models are used to determine optimal workload placement, service level schedules and fault remediation steps.
 This augments the resource management services at the broker layer \textit{for} decision making, and hence we call this domain \textit{AI~for~Fog}.
 This domain has been crucial for efficient resource management for modern distributed services such as Netflix and cloud platforms~\cite{tuli2021splitplace, varghese2018next}.
 We elucidate the challenges presented by each paradigm below.